 Grieving for a child can be a lonely path.
 The whole philosophy behind The Compassionate Friends is putting bereaved parents in touch with each other for peer-to-peer support.
 Grief companions can provide more one-to-one contact for those in the early months and first few years of bereavement, particularly in those areas of the country which have limited or no face-to-face meetings.

-Your grief companion/befriender will be another volunteer bereaved parent who will offer you informal support and friendship.
-He or she will probably be a little longer from their bereavement (usually over 3-4 years bereaved at least).
-They are not formally trained but will offer you an opportunity to share your grief and experiences, they will 'walk alongside' you and to be a listening ear and an understanding friend.
+Your grief companion will be another volunteer bereaved parent who will offer you informal support and friendship.
+He or she will probably be a little longer from their bereavement (usually over 3-4 years bereaved).
+They are not formally trained but will offer you an opportunity to share your grief and experiences.
+They will 'walk alongside' you and be a listening ear and an understanding friend.

 Each year thousands of parents suffer the loss of a son or a daughter.
 Please help us to support families in their time of greatest need.